Water Parks, Spray Grounds, Public Pools in Southeast Michigan

 Water slides, lazy rivers and more: These family spots offer summer 2014 fun for parents and kids in Macomb, Oakland, Washtenaw and Wayne counties

 - Phone: 586-463-4581

-No doubt: The highlight here is the nifty spray ground.
-Little ones can prance around through ground sprays, water cannons and even red loops that curve to form a tunnel of spritzing H20.
-But there's more waterlogged fun to be had.
-Over at the Olympic-sized pool, you can race a pal down its two waterslides and practice popping off the diving board (kids must be 48 inches or taller to ride the slides).
-And, of course, there's tons of sandy beach to enjoy along the waters of St. Clair.
+At the spray ground, tykes can enjoy ground sprays, water cannons and red loops that form a tunnel of spritzing H20.
+At the Olympic-sized pool, race a pal down its two waterslides and practice popping off the diving board (kids must be 48 inches or taller to ride slides).
+There's sandy beach to enjoy along Lake St. Clair, too.

 - Phone: 586-992-2900

-Plunge into two pools, complete with a water slide, lazy river and other water features.
-Kids can sign up for swim lessons; plus the center offers a soft play indoor playscape, child-watch room and teen room, all near even more fitness facilities.
+Plunge into two pools, featuring a water slide, lazy river and more.
+Kids can sign up for swim lessons; plus the center offers a soft play indoor play scape, child-watch room (fees apply) and teen room, all near even more fitness facilities.

-- Address: 46640 Ann Arbor Trail, just east of Beck Road, Townhip
+- Address: 46640 Ann Arbor Trail, just east of Beck Road, Plymouth Township

 - Phone: 734-414-1452

-Keeping your cool is a cinch at this 2,600 square foot watering mecca that features 24 spray features.
+This 2,600 square foot watering mecca features 24 spray features.
 Among the fun: water cannons, a horse charger, the "Froggy-O" and "Daisy Mae" – along with 12 ground sprays.
 It's designed to accommodate all ages.

 - Address: 1455 E. 13 Mile Road, Madison Heights